Code-Institute-Submissions/haydal810-Milestone-Project-2/README.md

 * be able to understand how to play the game, and understand the difference between a right and wrong answer easily.
 * to be able to identify the buttons, which should be large, colorful and easy to press when needed.
-* hear Cartoon-like, sound-effects when I play the game, so as to encourage my enjoyment, and keep me using the application for longer.
+* hear cartoon-like, sound-effects when I play the game, so as to encourage my enjoyment, and keep me using the application for longer.
-* be able to easily identify what each animal is on the animal card, so as to give me an understanding of how the game works.

 As a new User (older child/sibling or adult/parent) to the web application, I want to:

 * be able to understand how to play the game, and be able to easily refer to the instructions so I can explain to the younger user, if needs be, how     to play the game
 * be able to know who created this application.
-* be able to present this web application to a younger child, and know they will be entertained for at least a few minutes!
 * be able to know that this web application is somewhat educational, and that a younger user will get some educational use from it.

 ### Wireframes:
-* My Wireframes plan can be found in the Wireframes Folder in my github repository:
+* The Wireframes plan can be found in the Wireframes Folder in my github repository:
 [My Wireframe](https://github.com/haydal810/Milestone-Project-2/blob/master/Wireframes/Initial%20Wireframe.jpg)